Study of std::io::Error

 First, exposing errors from underlying libraries makes them a part of your public API.
 Major semver bump in your dependency would require you to make a new major version as well.

-example, if you notice that the size of ConnectionDiscovery is huge, boxing this variant would be a
+For example, if you notice that the size of ConnectionDiscovery is huge, boxing this variant would be a breaking change.

 Third, it is usually indicative of a larger design issue.
 Kitchen sink errors pack dissimilar failure modes into one type.
 But, if failure modes vary widely, it probably isn’t reasonable to handle them!
 This is an indication that the situation looks more like the case two.